ibm-cloud-docs/Cloudant/local/troubleshoot.md

 *What does it mean when it fails?*

-If n < N, it means that a database has shards that are under protected, with fewer than N replicas available in one or more shards ranges in one or more databases.
+If n < N, it means that a database has shards that are under-protected, with fewer than N replicas available in one or more shards ranges in one or more databases.
 If n > N, it means that some shard ranges in some databases have too many replicas.
 This issue is not as serious as